dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory_stripped.md

 :::

 ::: {.exercise title="Prove the proposition."}
 Prove this!
-Can use the integrality criterion (slightly challenging), can also use Galois theory.
+One can use the integrality criterion (slightly challenging), or alternatively Galois theory.
 :::

 # Quadratic Fields (Lec.
 3, Thursday, January 21)